Cookie Consent by Free Privacy Policy website Partners and Stakeholders | TAFISA

 United Nations Educational, Scientific and Cultural Organization (UNESCO)

+UNESCO is a specialised agency dedicated to strengthening our shared humanity through the promotion of education, science, culture, and communication.
 TAFISA and UNESCO have been active partners for many years, highlighted by TAFISA's seats on the Permanent Consultative Council (PCC) and International Committee for Physical Education and Sport (CIGEPS).
 UNESCO has also been patron to many TAFISA events.

 International Council of Sport Science and Physical Education (ICSSPE)